 Used to compile OCCAM compilation fold sets; it checks the syntax of the program as part of compilation.
 When applied to a fold describing the configuration of an OCCAM program for a processor network, it generates the information necessary to control the distribution of processes to processors.
+When applied to a text fold it searches the fold for uncompiled compilation fold sets and compiles them if necessary.
+This quick method of compiling many units only works if all must be compiled for the same target and error mode.

-- error.checking This selects the type of run time error checking compiled into an OCCAM program.
-The options are REDUCED, STOP, and HALT.
+error.checking This selects the type of run time error checking compiled into an OCCAM program.
+The options are REDUCED, STOP, HALT and UNIVERSAL.
 HALT is the most useful for debugging programs.
-HALT causes the entire processor to halt when an error occurs, STOP causes the process in which an error occured to stop, and REDUCED has undefined behaviour should an error occur. - alias.checking When this parameter is TRUE, the compiler does full alias checking. - usage.checking When this parameter, and the alias checking parameter are TRUE, the compiler does full usage checking. - separate.vector.space When this parameter is TRUE, the compiler creates separate workspaces for scalars and vectors within the programs being compiled.
+HALT causes the entire processor to halt when an error occurs, STOP causes the process in which an error occured to stop, and REDUCED has undefined behaviour should an error occur.
+UNIVERSAL is the same as REDUCED except that units compiled in this mode may be called from units compiled in other modes. alias.checking When this parameter is TRUE, the compiler does full alias checking.

-- create.debugging.info When this parameter is TRUE the compiler will create an additional output file.
+- usage.checking When this parameter, and the alias checking parameter are TRUE, the compiler does full usage checking. - separate.vector.space When this parameter is TRUE, the compiler creates separate workspaces for scalars and vectors within the programs being compiled. - create.debugging.info When this parameter is TRUE the compiler will create an additional output file.
 This file is required by the debugger to recognise OCCAM names and the workspace layouts.
 The parameter should be set to TRUE to obtain OCCAM level debugging. - range.checking Setting this to FALSE causes the compiler to omit certain run time checking code (for example, array bounds checking).
 It has no effect when the error.checking parameter is set to REDUCED, as no checks at all will be inserted in REDUCED mode. - compile.all Normally the compiler only recompiles nested compilation units which have changed, or which are in some way incompatible with the current compilation.
 This parameter, when TRUE, forces the compiler to recompile all nested compilation units encountered. - force.pop.up This parameter forces the parameter fold to be displayed whenever the checker or compiler is invoked. - use.standard.libs When this parameter is TRUE the compiler will use its standard arithmetic libraries within this compilation.
-Setting it to FALSE will prevent the compiler from compiling any programs with extended arithmetic, and the compiler will also fail to recognise a number of the implicitly defined library procedures. - target.processor This parameter is used to set the target processor type when compiling for transputer networks.
-The following target processors are supported: - T8: IMS T800 transputer.
+These are reals, dreals, ints and realpds (all targets) and intpds (not T8).
+Setting it to FALSE will prevent the compiler from compiling any programs with extended arithmetic, and the compiler will also fail to recognise a number of the implicitly defined library procedures. - target.processor This parameter is used to set the target processor type or class when compiling for transputer networks.
+The following target processors are supported:

+T8: IMS T800 and similar transputers.